matt-chlorophyll/AI_Programming/VSL_Occupation/USAGE_GUIDE.md

 2. **Command Line Argument**:
    Pass your API key directly to the script using the `--api_key` argument (see examples below).

+## Generated Information

+The generator creates the following information for each occupation:

+1. **Drivers of Claims**: Key risk factors and liability exposures associated with the occupation.
+2. **Significant International Losses**: Examples of notable liability cases from around the world (excluding Australia).
+3. **Significant Australian Losses**: Examples of notable liability cases specifically from Australia.
+4. **Class Action Description**: Information about class actions in Australia related to the occupation (if available).

+Note that if no class action information is found for an occupation, the corresponding cell will be left blank in the output.

 ## Usage Scenarios

 ### Scenario 1: Generate Data for a Single Occupation (Manual Input)